Farts, cats, naked bodies: People are failing hilariously at working from home

 As COVID-19 has spread across the globe, businesses have prudently shut down offices and moved millions of employees from corporate desks to their domestic couches.
 Many of us are quarantined in too-small spaces, often with our children, hopping on Zoom meetings like everything is business as usual.
 And it kind of is, until your kid inevitably runs into the room, cutting off your boss mid-sentence, shouting, “Poo poo!”

 Work culture will need to adjust to the new normal, in which toddlers and flatulent dogs are our coworkers.
-IT inevitably will.
+It inevitably will.
 But until then, here are some of the worst work-from-home fails we’ve seen in the past week.
 They prove that, however rough your work-from-home experience has been, it could have been a lot worse.

 Blame it on the roommate